-- You will be at an increased risk for failing the class if you miss more than 1 exam without an approved, valid excuse, and almost certainly if you miss two or more. - Significant medical reason(s) for missing exam(s) would require a signed physician note with a phone number for me to follow up. - o Simply being under the weather is not a valid excuse. - Work related travel, or family vacation, is not a valid excuse, as I give you plenty of heads up time. - Car trouble on the day of exam is generally not a valid excuse.
-If you have an unreliable car, please try to arrange ride share on the day of exam. - In rare occasions, students with valid reason(s) for missing an exam without a make-up will see the weight double for the next exam increase.
-For example, if you miss Exam #2, your weight for Exam #3 will be 35% (20% from Exam #2 + 15% from Exam #3). - I highly recommend you take all exams as scheduled. - Please contact me ASAP if you require disability accommodation for exams.
+- You will be at an increased risk for failing the class if you miss more than 1 exam without an approved, valid excuse, and almost certainly if you miss two or more. - Significant medical reason(s) for missing exam(s) would require a signed physician note with a phone number for me to follow up. - O Simply being under the weather is not a valid excuse. - Work related travel, or family vacation, is not a valid excuse, as I give you plenty of heads up time. - Car trouble on the day of exam is generally not a valid excuse.
+If you have an unreliable car, please try to arrange ride share on the day of exam. - Please contact me ASAP if you require disability accommodation for exams.